electron/electron/docs/api/browser-window.md

     Default is `false`.
   * `type` String (optional) - The type of window, default is normal window.
 See more about this below.
   * `titleBarStyle` String (optional) - The style of window title bar.
     Default is `default`.
 Possible values are:
     * `default` - Results in the standard gray opaque Mac title bar.
     * `hidden` - Results in a hidden title bar and a full size content window, yet the title bar still has the standard window controls ("traffic lights") in the top left.
-    * `hidden-inset` - Results in a hidden title bar with an alternative look where the traffic light buttons are slightly more inset from the window edge.
+    * `hiddenInset` - Results in a hidden title bar with an alternative look where the traffic light buttons are slightly more inset from the window edge.
+    * `customButtonsOnHover` Boolean (optional) - Draw custom close, minimize, and full screen buttons on macOS frameless windows.
+These buttons will not display unless hovered over in the top left of the window.
+These custom buttons prevent issues with mouse events that occur with the standard window toolbar buttons. **Note:** This option is currently experimental.
   * `thickFrame` Boolean (optional) - Use `WS_THICKFRAME` style for frameless windows on Windows, which adds standard window frame.
 Setting it to `false` will remove window shadow and window animations.
 Default is `true`.